1957

 This issue was originally made non-canon by 70s and 80s retcons and moved to the Silver Age—(it violated Batman’s upcoming semi-retirement).
 However, its narrative revolves heavily around Slugsy Kyle’s return and it contains references that only make sense on the Golden Age timeline, hence its inclusion right here.
 Onto a synopsis.
 A new iteration of The Clock makes his presence felt at a Batman statue dedication.
 It’s not long before Batman realizes that this new Clock is none other than his original foe, Slugsy Kyle.
 After several fights, Batman defeats the Clock and returns him to jail.

-–FLASHBACK: From DC Super-Stars #17, Batman Family #17, and Infinite Crisis #3—and also referenced in Last Days of the Justice Society Special #1, DC Super-Stars #17, and Justice League of America #55.
-September 1957.
+–FLASHBACK: From DC Super-Stars #17, Batman Family #17, and Infinite Crisis #3—and also referenced in Last Days of the Justice Society Special #1 (aka Last Days of the Justice Society of America Special #1), DC Super-Stars #17, and Justice League of America #55.
+October 1957.
 Helena Wayne, daughter of Bruce and Selina, is born.
 Once Helena is born, we are told that Batman immediately “took a back seat to a new figure in Gotham—and Bruce Wayne turned from socialite to social activist.”
 What does this mean exactly?
 The accompanying image shows Bruce heading toward city hall with briefcase in hand—clearly showing him taking an active and philanthropic role in government.
 We know without a shadow of a doubt (from references in both DC Super-Stars #17 and Justice League of America #55) that Bruce goes into semi-retirement now, but will still continue to work “special cases.”
 This means, definitely no more daily patrolling or any patrolling at all for Batman going forward.
 “Special cases” are any cases that Batman is summoned for by Commissioner Gordon or other close friends.
 Thus, any references to Bruce being a “socialite” or to him patrolling in any following comics is a retcon violation moving forward.
 We must place all of these issues onto the Earth-1 timeline instead of our Earth-2 timeline.
 What will Batman’s semi-retirement look like?
-Just to give you an idea: Batman will solve a mere TWO cases over the course of the next three months (i.e. the remainder of this Bat Year).[5]
+Just to give you an idea: Batman will solve a mere two cases over the course of the next two-plus months (i.e. the remainder of this year).
+As we will see, the rest of our calendar will be quite sparse.[5]

 –FLASHBACK: From Infinite Crisis #4 Part 2—and referenced in DC Super-Stars #17, Wonder Woman #281 Part 2, and Wonder Woman #284 Part 2.
 Bruce and Selina ask Lois Lane-Kent, Clark Kent, and Sergeant Miles Clancy O’Hara to act as the “aunt” and “uncles,” respectively, of baby Helena.
 They basically become godparents to Helena.
 Likewise, Dick becomes a on-again-off-again babysitter and official “big brother” to baby Helena.